galaxyproject/training-material/topics/microbiome/tutorials/samestr-strain-detection/tutorial.md

 >
 >    > <comment-title> Why merge these two collections? </comment-title>
 >    >
->    > KneadData outputs two separate collections of reads: `Paired output reads`, the quality-filtered and host-decontaminated reads that kept their mate pair, and `Unmatched reads`, the orphaned reads.
-Orphaned reads are those that lost their paired read during quality filtering but still contain information themselves.
-Merging both collections ensures that all of the surviving microbial sequence data is used in the strain-level analysis.
+>    > Of KneadData's output collections, `Paired output reads` and `Unmatched reads` are the final fully decontaminated reads.
+Merging both ensures that all of the surviving microbial sequence data is used in the strain-level analysis, since orphaned reads also carry valuable information.
 >    {: .comment}
 >
 {: .hands_on}